IPOs for SMEs

 Suitable for start-ups, early stage and established businesses.

-Listing on the SMESX provides a highly effective pathway, system & tool set to assist SMEs raise debt free, interest free, unsecured funds to grow…even if your business is small or very early stage.
+SMEs can undertake an ‘Initial Private Offer’ to raise debt free, interest free, unsecured funds to grow, even if the business is small or very early stage.

 What is an IPO?